 Each screening will begin with an informal discussion of the film's importance and end with an opportunity for further conversation.
 Films will range from the critically acclaimed to cult fare.
 KCAI SR screenings are free to KCAI students, faculty and staff by showing your ID badge.
 Family and friends may attend for $5.

 All films are shown on Saturday afternoon at Alamo Drafthouse Kansas City, 1400 Main St.

-Pictured: KCAI Screening Room curatorial panel members Erin Kennedy, Mintra Greer, Matthew Lloyd and Ryan Pechnick, and faculty advisor Trey Hock, special instructor of photography and digital filmmaking.
+Pictured: KCAI Screening Room founding members Erin Kennedy, Mintra Greer, Matthew Lloyd and Ryan Pechnick, and faculty advisor Trey Hock, special instructor of photography and digital filmmaking.

 Titles may change due to availability or scheduling conflicts.
 Our curatorial panel will attempt to choose comparable titles, but all of the films are chosen based on cultural, cinematic, or historical importance and are worth checking out.
 We will always give as much advanced notice as possible when title changes must occur.

 December 8: "All the President’s Men"

 January 5: Special Event - No Screening Room